cpadilla/christofer-rocks/Articles.md

 * Hunting in the digital jungle
     - https://twitter.com/rockzombie2/status/747936547857666048
 * Why have AI models become so power hungry?
-* Are the big science fiction franchises collapsing in the Era of 'Wokeness'
-    - Dune

 * Standardizing measurements of time and space
     - Universal Time
     - Solar Time